Donaim/miseq-workflow-pres/slides.md

 Identity of the sample is crucial, too.
 A beautifully sequenced sample from the wrong person is worse than no sequence at all.

-So at this point in the workflow we care a lot about matching the tube in the rack to the digital record in our systems.
 -->

 ---